-The SMD17K can be ordered with an integral encoder.
-The encoder can be used for position verification and stall detection.
+The SMD34K can be ordered with an integral encoder.
+The encoder is typically used for position verification and stall detection.
 Additionally, an input can be configured to capture the encoder value when the input makes an inactive to active transition.
 This captured value is written to the host controller.
 Two encoder options are available: